mpeeples2008/ArchNetSci/_book/index.md

 ### Tabular Data{- #Tabular}

-R can be used to create tabular/matrix data as well.
-Typically it is most convenient to read such data for a file for very large tabular data [(see working with files below)](#WorkingWithFiles), but we can also generate simple tabular data directly in R using the `matrix()` function.
+R can be used to work with tabular data as well.
+Typically it is most convenient to read such data for a file for very large tabular data [(see working with files below)](#WorkingWithFiles), but we can also generate simple numeric tabular data directly in R using the `matrix()` function.
 In the following example we create a two-row, two-column matrix by converting a vector of numbers into a matrix by specifying the number of rows `nrow` and number of columns `ncol`.
 The assignments we make inside the `matrix()` function are called arguments.

 ```r